Dark-Elektron/cavsim2d/README.md

 `tune freq.`: 1300
 ```
 - `bounds`: This defines the optimisation search space.
 All geometric variables must be entered.
-            Note that variables excluded from optimization should have identical upper and lower bounds..
+            Note that variables excluded from optimisation should have identical upper and lower bounds..
 ```
 'bounds': {'A': [20.0, 80.0],
                'B': [20.0, 80.0],